roeszler/reabook/README.md

 * Email sent to agent to confirm changes

 ### Forms
 Django [forms](https://docs.djangoproject.com/en/4.1/topics/forms/) have been used to integrate the submitted data into the app.
-They are represented to the user in the add, edit and update both properties and bookings
+Represented by the **add**, **edit** and **update** functions.
 ### As a Member / Agent:

 ### Property Management Landing Page
 * Provides admin / member users a brief summary table of their current properties.
-* This is intended to be the main pivot point for agent / member users that have created a property.
-Properties will appear in table format in the main section of this page, with navigation options through the site on the left.
+* Intended to be the main pivot point for agent / member users that have created a property.
+* Properties will appear in table format in the main section of this page, with navigation options through the site on the left.

 <details>
     <summary>